Selenium Intake Needs

 Selenium is the rare micronutrient where one or two specific foods can cover the full daily need.
 Which selenoprotein variant pattern you carry decides whether the casual "I eat fish sometimes" approach covers it or whether the daily-Brazil-nut habit is the cheapest, simplest move on the supplement shelf.

 Selenium Intake Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the micronutrients and strategic supplementation spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →